HDR Merge CLI Tool PhotomatixCL

 [Selection Criteria]

-This refers to your choices for the directory to look in, the number of images in a set and any criteria that the file names must match.
+Provides the directory to look in, the number of images in a set and any criteria that the file names must match.
 The criteria are given with the following command line options:

 -n <num>Merge <num> images to HDR, where <num> is the number of images per bracketed set (e.g. -n 3).